 Standardization of PeTs for home use are excluded because they are handled by IEC TC 59 and TC 61

-We have been on the receiving end of questions about best practice, standardization and regulatory solutions for this technology.
+We are on the receiving end of questions about best practice, standardization and regulatory solutions for this technology.
 We refer them to the IEEE Education & Healthcare Facilities Committee which meets 4 times monthly in European and American time zones and collaborates with the IEEE Intelligent Transportation Systems Society.
-We also set aside an hour per month to review the status of consensus products dealing with Transportation & Parking technologies on campus.
+We also set aside an hour per month to review the status of best practice literature for campus Mobility.
 See our CALENDAR for the next online meeting; open to everyone.

 Colleagues: Mike Anthony, Jim Harvey